- B.S., Biological Oceanography; Minor in Fisheries, University of Washington

 Examples of Kerrie’s project work include the following:

 - As project manager for the Middle Creek Culvert Improvements Biological Evaluation in the Willapa Bay Tributary, Kerrie managed and prepared a biological evaluation to assess potential impacts from proposed instream habitat improvements on species listed or proposed for listing under the Endangered Species Act.
-Instream habitat improvements included replacing fish barrier culverts and placing large woody debris to improve spawning and rearing habitat.
+Instream habitat enhancement improvements included replacing fish barrier culverts and placing large woody debris to improve spawning and rearing habitat.

 “Kerrie has performed extensive surveys on our projects dealing with critical area habitats, wetlands, wetland mitigations, buffering averaging and monitoring.
 Kerrie’s work was performed at the highest level of proficiency, professionalism, and integrity and with a great level of success with regulators.”